AlecsFerra/rec/README.md

 stack run -- path/to/src -l
 ```

-You can force the strict evaluation with -s but it's already the default.
+You can force the strict evaluation with the flag `-s` but it's already the default.

 ## Dependencies